My new ebook is here! →

-Chocolate And Raspberry Tart
+How To Make A Delicious Chocolate Raspberry Tart

 Love it?
 Share it!

-Chocolate and raspberry tart.
+A simple Chocolate and raspberry tart.

-You know how much I love a great no-bake dessert and this dark chocolate raspberry tart is up there with my favourite!
-The cookie crust is so simple to make and is made with Australia’s favourite chocolate coated biscuit, the Tim Tam!
-If you can’t find Tim Tams where you live (you have my sympathies!) try using your favourite no-bake crust, such as an Oreo crust or Chocolate Ripple crust, like I use in my Triple Chocolate Cheesecake Bars.
-Use a rich chocolate biscuit for the best results though.
-This chocolate tart looks super fancy but is actually very easy to make, which is why it’s become my go-to for any special occasion – Valentine’s Day, birthdays, dinner parties, you name it.
-And if you’ve tried the white chocolate version (my White Chocolate Valentine’s Tarts), you’ll know how rich it is!
+This chocolate tart looks super fancy but is actually very easy to make, which is why it's become my go-to for any special occasion - Valentine's Day, birthdays, dinner parties, you name it.
+And if you've tried the white chocolate version (my White Chocolate Valentine's Tarts), you'll know how rich it is!
 And so a small slice goes a long way, easily serving between 8-12 people.
 Serve it with some Chantilly cream and fresh raspberries on the side and just see how your friends and family fall in love.
-Trust me, they’ll think you spent hours making it!
+Trust me, they'll think you spent hours making it!
 I hope you enjoy this recipe x.

 • A simple cookie tart crust that's made in minutes.